Equatorial Guinea

 Website: www.mfa.bg/embassies/nigeria

-The Embassy of Equatorial Guinea in Moscow is accredited for Bulgaria.
+The Embassy of Equatorial Guinea in Moscow is accredited to Bulgaria.

 Embassy of Equatorial Guinea in Moscow